 Selling is changing.
-The best performing sales teams will be organised and operated differently in the near future.
+Soon, the best-performing sales teams will be organised and operated differently.
 Below is a list of emerging B2B sales optimisation issues that are driving change.

 This is the first in a series of articles that describe endemic and emerging challenges presented in the list.
 Each article will examine both the causes and potential solutions.